defenseunicorns/pepr/BEST_PRACTICES.md

 Note: If you are manipulating additional resources in the `Validate`, `Mutate`, or `Watch` callbacks, then you will need to account for them in the `ClusterRole`.

-When using Pepr as a `Validating` Webhook, it is recommended set the Webhook's `failurePolicy` to `Fail`.
+When using Pepr as a `Validating` Webhook, it is recommended to set the Webhook's `failurePolicy` to `Fail`.
 In your Pepr module, this is handled in the `package.json` under `pepr` by setting the `onError` flag to `reject`, then running `npx pepr build` again.
 When creating a Pepr module for the first time the user is prompted how to handle errors and this is where the flag is initially set.

 In terms of building Pepr modules for security, a good place to start is by assigning sane defaults to Pod's and Container's `securityContext`.
-Below would be an extremely simplified version of assinging `runAsNonRoot` and the `runAsUser` on the Pod.
+Below would be an extremely simplified version of assigning `runAsNonRoot` and the `runAsUser` on the Pod.

 ```typescript